This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Qatar visa on arrival extension

-Passengers from countries eligible for the 30-day visa are the ones eligible to extend the Qatar visa on arrival for an additional 30 days.
+Passengers from eligible countries for the 30-day visa are eligible to extend their Qatar visa on arrival for an additional 30 days.
 The visa extension can be done online through the Ministry of Interior portal by following the steps given below:

 Your Qatar visa on arrival will now be extended for 30 days.